Softer, Younger Looking Skin

 Performed on either an outpatient or inpatient basis, dermabrasion begins with numbing of the area using local anesthesia and a sedative.
 Using a wire brush or a diamond-tipped burr, the outer layers of skin are scraped away by the surgeon.
 This procedure continues through multiple layers of skin until the ideal layer is reached.
 Following a skin cleansing, an ointment, wet dressing or dry treatment is applied to the face.
 Dermabrasion can take anywhere from ten minutes to an hour and a half.

-Patients of all ages and skin types may be excellent candidates for dermabrasion.
+Patients of all skin types may be excellent candidates for dermabrasion.
 However, darker complexions may be more likely to experience blotching or discoloration after treatment.
 Those with sensitive skin may experience rashes, blisters or cold sores.
-Patients with freckles may experience an alteration or loss of freckles in specific areas.
+Washington DC dermabrasion patients with freckles may experience an alteration or loss of freckles in specific areas.
 Those with active acne, cold sores or sunburn may have to wait until their skin has returned to a normal state prior to the dermabrasion procedure.

-Following dermabrasion, the skin will be red, swollen and tight.
+Following dermabrasion Washington DC patients may notice their skin will be red, swollen and tight.
 There may be some tingling and itching that can be controlled through prescriptions.
 Swelling will go down in a few days and scabs will form over the treated areas.
 As the new skin grows in, itching may be a concern.
-After two weeks, normal activities may be resumed but intense exercise should be avoided for four to six weeks to protect the new skin.
+After two weeks, normal activities may be resumed but intense exercise should be avoided for 4-6 weeks to protect the new skin.
 In addition, the skin must be protected from sun for up to six months.